Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 programs where to look for routers if Zeroconf fails.
 In file `/usr/local/etc/ep_adm_params/gdplogd`:

-	swarm.gdplogd.gcl.dir=/var/swarm/gdp/gcls
+	swarm.gdp.data.root=/var/swarm/gdp/glogs
 	swarm.gdplogd.gdpname=com.example.mygdp.gdplogd

-This tells `gdplogd` where to store GCL log data (only needed if not using the default, which is what is shown here) and what name to use on startup (only needed for the `gcl-create` command, but very important to have set).
+This tells `gdplogd` where to store GOB log data (only needed if not using the default, which is what is shown here) and what name to use on startup (only needed for the `gob-create` command, but very important to have set).

 Installing and Starting the GDP Routing Daemon